SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/crowdstrike_falcon.md

 CrowdStrike Falcon integration gathers EDR logs.
 Below is a concise list of activities that can be monitored using CrowdStrike Falcon logs:

-- Alerts raised by the EDR, with limited informations like hash, command line, IP.
+- Alerts raised by the EDR, with limited informations like hash, command line, IP...
 - Crowdstrike Falcon Audit logs
 - Crowdstrike Falcon Incident logs
 - Identity protection events